wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 **2:** The `sftp.conf` and `ftps.conf` contain only protocol specific settings.

-**Important Note:** These files have already been downloaded, if you used the bash script or followed the commands in `Step 1`, and configured, if you used the bash script or followed the steps in `Step 3.2`.
+> **Important note:** These files have already been downloaded, if you used the bash script or followed the commands in `Step 1`, and configured, if you used the bash script or followed the steps in `Step 3.2`.

 For manual set-up or altering, they can be found in the `~/proftpd/etc/` of the installation directory, for example:`~/proftpd/etc/proftpd.conf`